scrampy/home-inventory/User_Flow_Scenarios.md

     - Selects an item from the dropdown.
     - Enters quantity.
     - Submits the form.
-4. **Inventory table updates** to show the item in the selected location.
+4. **Inventory table updates** to show the item in the selected location with one row per item, featuring minimal button width for +, -, and delete actions.

 ### 2. Add Location
 1. User logs in.